seanchon/beo_datastore/README.md

 The application can be accessed at http://localhost:8000/ and the administration portal can be accessed at http://localhost:8000/admin/.

-# LAUNCHING THE MESSAGE BROKER
+### LAUNCHING THE MESSAGE BROKER

+The application uses [celery](https://docs.celeryproject.org/en/stable/) to run asynchronous tasks.
 In order to run celery tasks on a development machine, redis and celery must be launched either in separate windows or as background processes.

 ```
 redis-server